PSG in Sergio Ramos blunder as quotes published before official signing announced

 Ramos was seen at Parc des Princes on Wednesday and is expected to officially be announced as a new PSG player on Thursday.

-But PSG appear to have jumped the gun by posting an article on their official website Wednesday which confirmed Ramos would be wearing the No.4 in Paris.
+But PSG appear to have jumped the gun by posting an article on their official website confirming Ramos would be wearing the No.4 in Paris.
 The article was quickly deleted.

 Editors' Picks